-Tsukimi-dai, whose surface consists of thin bamboo sticks, is a moon-viewing veranda, and it protrudes from the Koshoin.
+Tsukimi-dai (月見台), with its surface consisting of thin bamboo sticks, is a moon-viewing veranda, and it juts out from the Koshoin.
 They say that from here one can enjoy the entire view of the Japanese garden and the Shokin-tei tea house on the other side of the pond.
 But it was too bad that the interior of the Koshoin was not on the itinerary of the guided tour.
 We couldn’t stand upon the tsukimi-dai to appreciate the view.

 There is a dock near the tsukimi-dai where noblemen used to ride in a boat.
 This dock is said to have been designed so that passengers can get on and off the boat safely.
 If you look to the right from the dock, you can see the Onrindo beyond the azalea shrubberies, as well as the bridge leading up to the Shoka-tei.

 Taking part in the guided tour at Katsura Imperial Villa was a pleasant experience.
 Being well-organized, we moved like a legion, sandwiched between the tour guide at the top and the imperial guard in the rear.
 We entered into the garden from the north-northeast side and trod the path toward the Shokin-tei tea house.

 We walked for a while through the woods, listening to the murmur of the brook.
 Then, suddenly a bleak landscape appeared.
 It is the Suhama shore which consists only of stones, no plants.
 A stone lantern stands at the tip of the Suhama.